finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 #### CLA Bot (legacy system)

-If in the uncommon case that the project you would like to contribute to is covered by the CLA Bot (and not EasyCLA) each contribution must still be covered by a contributor license agreement (CLA).
+In the uncommon case that the project you would like to contribute to is covered by the CLA Bot (and not EasyCLA) each contribution must still be covered by a contributor license agreement (CLA).
 You have two options:

 1. (Recommended) Sign an ICLA or CCLA via [EasyCLA](EasyCLA.md) then send and email to [help@finos.org](mailto:help@finos.org) so that you can be added to the CLA Bot.
 Signing with EasyCLA will enable you to contribute to the vast majority of FINOS projects.